 If you need accessibility software, please contact us at firstname.lastname@example.org.

 Are there tools to prepare me for the Knowledge Check-In?

 Browse to your exam within the MOC Assessment Information section.
 There you will find the exam blueprint, which gives an outline of the exam’s content and shows the percentage of exam questions that you should expect to answer in each content category.
 In addition to reviewing the blueprint, you should take the exam tutorial to become more familiar with the features of the exam.
-The tutorial will available no less than 30 days before the first Knowledge Check-In on June 7.

 Both sessions of the Knowledge Check-In are open-book, meaning that you have access to an online external resource (UpToDate®).
 Visit the UpToDate User Academy for ABIM Exam to practice using the open-book feature.
 Please note that certain features of UpToDate, including those that access external websites like Society Guidelines, will not be available during the exam for security reasons.

 How should I set up my computer and testing area?

 As you will see in the video above, you may need to make some adjustments to your computer set-up prior to taking the exam.